-Create an inclusive, supportive, collaborative, and an entrepreneurial climate.
+Create an inclusive, supportive, collaborative, and an entrepreneurial climate

 A creative community is one in which faculty and students feel safe.
-Faculty and students are encouraged, supported, and protected in such a way as to encourage exploration, experience, and creativity.
+Faculty and students are encouraged, supported, and protected in such a way as to promote exploration, experience, and creativity.
 A creative community is much more than its product.
 It must celebrate the process as well as the emergent outcomes.

 Serve as a catalyst